PriyankaVerma98/Smartphone-notifications-Privacy/README.md

 ## Introduction
 To understand privacy concerns regarding notification content and delivery, we conducted a study in which participants (N = 235) described their preferences and practices related to smartphone notifications.
+The data collected through survey was analysed using mixed methods research analysis.

 ## Key Results